nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_fota.rst

          }
       }

+   To use a single URL, such as when using presigned AWS S3 URLs, see :ref:`aws_iot_jobs`.
    See `AWS IoT Developer Guide: Jobs`_ for more information about AWS jobs.
 #.
 In the `AWS S3 console`_ Select the bucket, click :guilabel:`Upload`, and upload your job document.
    You must now have two files in your bucket, the uploaded image and the job document.